-The Beatles were filmed for a second day for the BBC documentary The Mersey Beat, produced by Don Haworth.
+The Beatles were filmed for a second day for the BBC documentary The Mersey Sound, produced by Don Haworth.

 The BBC’s first north of England television studios were situated at the corner of Dickenson Road and Wilmslow Road, Manchester, in the former Dickenson Road Methodist Church.
 The building was demolished in the late 1960s.